Aslemammad/leetcode/README.md

 # Welcome to LeetCode!

-I solve some questions in **Leetcode.com**, so you can solve with me, too, and add it to my rep.
+I solve some questions in **Leetcode.com**, so you can solve with me (in js), too, and add it to my rep.
 I organized the as Easy, Medium and Hard.